 In today’s global and ever-changing world, no country has created a perfect healthcare and life sciences system.
 “One of the greatest opportunities in [a specialized MBA] is the opportunity to get information, intelligence and ways of thinking that are beyond our borders,” says Stacey Daub, President and CEO, Headwaters Health Care Centre.

 An MBA helps you to get a broader perspective.
 Healthcare is siloed between hospitals, health ministries and industry.
 These areas don’t necessarily speak the same language and don’t have the same skill sets.
 “If you’re going to maximize value and improve patient outcomes, you have to work together and eliminate waste and focus on what’s valuable to patients,” says Neil Fraser, President, Medtronic Canada.

 In the Global Executive MBA for Healthcare and the Life Sciences program at Rotman, students learn from each other as much as from faculty.
 Candidates gain cross-disciplinary exposure and international perspectives from across the sector from their peers whose roles include clinicians, administrators, industry, government, and those with a science background.

-The qualifications of the cohort is diverse.
+The qualifications of the cohort are diverse.
 We have physicians, pharmacists, healthcare professionals on the industry and provider side, and decision makers in government agencies.
-The ability to build connections, friendships and to diversity your network is invaluable.
+The ability to build connections, friendships and to diversify your network is invaluable.

 - Gopi Nageshwaran, GEMBA-HLS ’20 student and Chief Scientific Officer (Ad-Interim), Asia Cluster Franchise Medical Lead, Novartis Pharmaceuticals, Singapore